oskariorg/oskari-docs/community/gallery/hsy_mapservice.md

 Ämmänsuo waste treatment center they are using Oskari to manage the different waste deposits by editing the deposits' geometry and attributes.
 This is only for our internal Oskari use."

 "We are also eager to test Oskari API more.
-We are currently developing a Climate Atlas service using Oskari RPC
-- an embedded map with RPC calls from the website.
+We are currently developing a Climate Atlas service using Oskari RPC, an embedded map with RPC calls from the website.
 When finished, the Climate Atlas provides the possibility to search data with certain criteria and users can also add own information.
 Oskari API provides lots of possibilities and it has gain interest in our different sectors, so let's see what we come up with it in the future!"